Guest House (TV series)

-Guest House (Urdu script: گیسٹ ہاؤس) is a 1991 Pakistani comedy-drama series directed by Rauf Khalid that was produced and shown by PTV in the early to mid-1990s.
-The setting is a fictional guest house named Welcome Guest House, located in a posh area of Islamabad.
-It is run by Mr. Shameem and his wife with the help of three permanent regular employees, Naveed, Murad, and Rambo.
+Guest House (Urdu script: گیسٹ ہاؤس) is a 1991 Pakistani comedy-drama series directed by Rauf Khalid and broadcast on PTV in the early to mid-1990s.
+The setting is Welcome Guest House, a fictional guest house in a posh area of Islamabad.
+It is run by Mr. Shameem and his wife with the help of three regular employees, Naveed, Murad, and Rambo.

 Plot

 Every episode starts with the arrival of new guests and the involvement of the guest house's employees in their comic and tragic situations.
 Almost all the episodes end with the guest's problems solved with the help of all-too-readily helpful employees and reluctant owners of the guest house.

 Pilot episode

 The pilot episode introduces the janitor of the guest house, 'John Rambo', in a very dramatic way.
 He is holding a janitor's wiper like a rifle or machine gun, and thrilling background music is playing.
 The camera moves in a way that the wiper actually looks like a rifle at the beginning of the scene.
 Later, it turns out that 'John Rambo, Cockroach Killer' is inspired by the main character of the Hollywood movie First Blood.

 The character of Rambo was an instant hit and played a vital role in the popularity of the series.
 Producers wanted to remove the character after the pilot episode, but his success made them decide otherwise.
 One of the producers admitted on TV that after the success of Rambo in the pilot episodes, he was the focus of every episode.